lambdaloop/anipose/docs/sphinx/aniposelib-tutorial.rst

     the code locally.

   - The three ``.MOV`` files contain the calibration videos.
-We used a ChArUco board to calibrate the cameras, though you also have the option of using an AruCo board or a checkerboard.
+We used a ChArUco board to calibrate the cameras, though you also have the option of using a checkerboard.

   - The three ``.h5`` files are from the DLC project.
 They encode the the most likely *x* and *y* coordinates of each keypoint on the ChArUco board.
 These